Starting a Website: WordPress Site Design

 I want to briefly touch on custom CSS and child themes.
 These complex customizations are only available on self-hosted WordPress.

 Custom CSS can define attributes for any element on your site.
 I recommend checking out a site like w3schools for information on how to edit CSS files.
-It may be difficult to figure out what elements on a page that you want to define in your CSS.
+It is sometimes difficult to figure out what elements on a page that you want to define in your CSS.
 The easiest way to evaluate the data elements is to use the Developer Tool built into most commonly used browsers.
 You can access this by pressing F12 key on your keyboard on the page that you want to edit.

 The next step will be setting up pages and posts and delivering content to your site visitors.
 This is what having a WordPress site is all about, so be sure to join me for the last part in this series.